sooriyaarachchi/pybites.github.io-src/content/special-building-pybites.md

 To allow us to focus on the important, automation is key.
 Although we manually craft our newsletter we get the article links via a cron script.
 We parse [Planet Python](http://planetpython.org), emailing a daily digest to keep up2date.
 We [auto-tweet our daily script](http://pybit.es/100days-autotweet.html) for our [100DaysOfCode challenge](http://pybit.es/special-100days.html) we are doing these days.

-We use a tool to assist in creating our weekly Twitter news digest.
-We have automatic featured images on our posts (red = challenge, blue = article, green = news).
-Code challenge participation has a process.
-Small things but they compound to a lot of time saved so we can focus on what matters: the content.
+We use a tool to assist in creating [our weekly Twitter news digest](http://pybit.es/pages/news.html).
+We have automatic featured images on our posts (red = challenge, blue = article, green = news, purple = special occasion).
+Code challenge participation has [a process](https://github.com/pybites/challenges/blob/master/INSTALL.md).

+4 months in PyBites is pretty streamlined and that makes things more consistent and compounds to saved time we can use to focus on what matters: the content.

 ## Sharpen the saw